XoopsDocs/xnewsletter-tutorial/book/3preferences.md

 Insert here the code of social networks

 ### Use additional feature mailing lists
-If you have existing mailing lists, you can synchronize and deregister a newsletter with a mailing list. xNewsletter cannot create Mailing List .
-If you enable this feature, you'll get an additional tab on the administration page of xNewsletter.
+If you have existing mailing lists, you can synchronize the subscribers of a newsletter category with a mailing list.<br/> xnewsletter cannot create mailing lists.
+If you enable this feature, you'll get an additional tab on the administration page of xnewsletter.

-Use field salutation
+### Use field salutation
 Please decide, whether you want use salutations like 'Mr.', 'Mrs.',...

-	Yes No
-Groups (un)subscribing without confirmation email Define the groups, which can make (un)subscriptions to a newsletter directly, without sending back a confirmation email
+### Groups (un)subscribing without confirmation email
+Define the groups, which can make (un)subscriptions to a newsletter directly, without sending back a confirmation email

-Groups with permission to change subscription of other persons Define the groups, which can edit the subscriptions of other persons.
+### Groups with permission to change subscription of other persons
+Define the groups, which can edit the subscriptions of other persons.
 Deleting the registration is not possible.
 This groups need also the permission to list the subscribers of a newsletter category.
 It is recommended to give this groups also the permission to create newsletters.

-Send e-mails in packages
+### Send e-mails in packages
 Number of e-mails, which should be sent in one package.
 0 means, that all e-mails always be sent immediatly.
 You can use this option only, if you can start cronjobs with external programs.

-Time period for sending e-mails in packages
+### Time period for sending e-mails in packages
 Time period in minutes, when the next package should be sent.
 Only used, if 'Send e-mails in packages' is bigger than 0.